Freeze-in dark matter in EDGES 21-cm signal: Introduction

 Cosmological surveys in decades enable us to draw a picture of modern cosmology based upon $\Lambda$CDM baseline model, except with several fundamental puzzles such as the nature of dark matter (DM).
 Among various efforts to detect DM, 21-cm cosmology \cite{Pritchard:2011xb} as a probe of spin flipping of ground-state hydrogen atom of baryon gas during dark ages, provides a new window to search for dark matter (DM) in a rather low velocity region.
 Since brightness temperature $T_{21}$ of hydrogen 21-cm line is tied to baryon temperature $T_b$, a measurement on $T_{21}$ sheds light on DM-baryon interaction \cite{Munoz:2015bca,Tashiro:2014tsa,Dvorkin:2013cea} which can affect $T_b$.
 Recently, the EDGES experiment reported the first measurement on the sky-averaged value \cite{Bowman:2018yin}

-at redshift $z\approx 17$, which deviates from the prediction of $\Lambda$CDM with a significance of $\sim 3.8~\sigma$.
-As this data strongly favors DM-baryon interaction, it is natural to ask what kinds of DM model, with what kind of DM-baryon interaction, within which DM mass range, can cool down the baryon gas to explain the EDGES data.
+at redshift $z\approx 17$, which deviates from the prediction of $\Lambda$CDM with a significance of $\sim 3.8~\sigma$.\footnote{The signal significance is disputed by SARAS3 experiment \cite{Singh:2022ivh} and a reanalysis of the EDGES signal \cite{Hills:2018vyr}.} As this signal strongly favors DM-baryon interaction, it is natural to ask what kinds of DM model, with what kind of DM-baryon interaction, within which DM mass range, can cool down the baryon gas to explain the EDGES data.

 Several works have advocated Coulomb-like interaction between the DM and baryon as a solution \cite{Munoz:2018pzp, Barkana:2018lgd, Berlin:2018sjs,Barkana:2018qrx,Slatyer:2018aqg,Kovetz:2018zan,Boddy:2018wzy,Creque-Sarbinowski:2019mcm, Liu:2019knx,Aboubrahim:2021ohe,Li:2021kso} to the observed signal in the literature.
-If so, a massless or a light force carrier $\omega$ is essential, implying that such DM is actually WIMPless \cite{Feng:2008ya}.
-The WIMPless DM-baryon elastic scattering cross section scales as $\sim \upsilon^{-4}_{\rm{rel}}$, with $\upsilon_{\rm{rel}}$ the relative velocity of interacting particles.
+If so, a massless or a light force carrier $\omega$ is essential, implying that such DM is actually freeze-in.\footnote{Because the couplings of a light force carrier to electron and proton have to be far less than unity, otherwise they have been excluded by lepton and/or hadron colliders respectively.
+If so, the feeble interactions are unable to keep the DM in thermal equilibrium with the SM thermal bath in early universe.
+Rather, they allow it to freeze-in \cite{Hall:2009bx}, leading to freeze-in DM.} The freeze-in DM-baryon elastic scattering cross section scales as $\sim \upsilon^{-4}_{\rm{rel}}$, with $\upsilon_{\rm{rel}}$ the relative velocity of interacting particles.
 This velocity-dependent behavior significantly amplifies the effect on $T_b$ at the low velocities such as $\upsilon_{\rm{rel}}\sim 10^{-6}$ at the redshift $z\approx 17$, compared to those at relatively higher $\upsilon_{\rm{rel}}$ such as DM direct detection experiments (with $\upsilon_{\rm{rel}}\sim 10^{-3}$) or early Universe (with $\upsilon_{\rm{rel}}\sim 0.1-1$).\footnote{Throughout the paper, velocity is in units of light speed $c$ if not mentioned.} In other words, Coulomb-like interaction naturally provides a large gap between the cross sections related to the signal and the aforementioned constraints among others.
 Nevertheless, those previous studies indicate that such a gap seems still inadequate in simple DM models.